napalm-automation/napalm/docs/validate/index.rst

     * Some methods require extra arguments, for example ``ping``.
 You can pass arguments to those methods using the magic keyword ``_kwargs``.
 In addition, an optional keyword ``_name`` can be specified to override the name in the report.
-Useful for having a more descriptive report or for getters than can be run multiple times
+Useful for having a more descriptive report or for getters that can be run multiple times

 Example
 -------